Hellbovine

 Reg_5_Apps: This file contains the settings that handle all the apps, and stops them from running in the background, but still allows them to work in case someone actually wants to use any of them.

-Reg_6_Other: All the miscellaneous tweaks are here, along with a lot of the desktop and taskbar being cleaned up and made more user friendly.
+Reg_6_Other: Miscellaneous tweaks are here, such as desktop and taskbar tweaks.
 Also disables prefetch, disables superfetch, disables indexer, disables file compression, and a number of other tweaks to make things less annoying, more stable, or to reduce overhead.

-Below are some highlights that these files are responsible for.
-To learn more, right-click and edit a registry file from within Windows File Explorer to read the comments inside.
-If you do not want a certain feature to be tweaked then you can delete those registry keys from the files before integrating them, but I highly recommend trying everything as-is for a week, to give this curated product a fair try, since a tremendous amount of time and effort went into this.
+Below are some highlights these files are responsible for.
+Right-click and edit a registry file from within Windows File Explorer to read the comments inside.
+If you do not want a certain feature to be tweaked then you can delete those tweaks from the files before integrating them, but I highly recommend trying everything as-is for a week, to give this curated product a fair try, since a huge amount of time and effort went into this.

 Reg_1_Power: Disables hibernation (saves several gigabytes of space, while still keeping sleep available), disables fast startup, converts the High performance power plan into the equivalent of the Microsoft Ultimate and Bitsum's power plans combined, plus additional improvements.
 Temperatures do not increase though, because the reduced overhead of the image makes up for that.